lintnet/lintnet.github.io/docs/lint-rule/native-function.md

 ## Request a new function

-If you want new functions, please check the disscussion.
+If you want new functions, please check the discussion.

 https://github.com/lintnet/lintnet/discussions/472